Anneke Grönloh: Career

-During her time in secondary school, she met Peter Koelewijn with whom she began performing at parties.
+During her time in secondary school, she met Peter Koelewijn, with whom she began performing at parties.
 In 1959, her career took off after she won a talent show.
 On 31 August 1964 she married Wim-Jaap van der Laan, a DJ at the Dutch radio station Radio Veronica, and in 1965 began singing in the Sleeswijk Revue.

 Throughout the 1960s she scored hits, especially with "Brandend zand" (Burning sand).
 At the height of her fame, Grönloh represented the Netherlands in the Eurovision Song Contest 1964 with the song "Jij bent mijn leven" (You are my life), finishing in tenth place, and by the end of the 1960s she had begun an international singing career.

 Besides popular music, Grönloh performed songs in the kroncong genre, such as "Bengawan Solo", "Boeroeng Kakatua", and "Nina Bobo", as well as jazz songs, which according to her was her favourite musical genre.

 In 2000, Grönloh was named "Singer of the Century" in the Netherlands because of the record-breaking sales of "Brandend zand".
 In the same year, she was also a participant on the television program Big Brother VIPS.
 In 2006 she released Anneke and Friends, a DVD of her theater tours.
 Later that year she was part of the theater tour "Purple 100", replacing Corry Brokken who could not perform due to illness.

 Grönloh had retired due to health problems, having played her last show on 26 August 2017.
 She died on 14 September 2018 in Arleuf, France, aged 76.

+Posthumous releases

+Samen willen bouwen (Want to Build Together), a fourth duet with Ronnie Tober and producer Patrick van Bree, was released posthumously in 2021 on Spotify and Youtube.

+Two new songs, written by André Hazes and sung by Anneke as a demo in 1983 were also released posthumously in 2025 at an album launch in Oranjerie Hydepark, Doorn.
+Anneke's former manager and close friend Bart Peeters said, “Of course it's wonderful that there's new music.
+That's important for the audience and for the cultural legacy."